Always check for Film Festival promo codes before you submit. Save 20% with a FilmFreeway waiver code at checkout.Save 20% now!

 None of the judges have films or screenplays submitted to the film festival they are judging.

 First of all, really poor production value can hurt a film’s opportunity to screen.
 Rough dialogue audio is usually the “knockout punch.”
-At a commercial theater like the Alamo Drafthouse Cinema Lakeline in Austin or 5th Avenue Cinema In Portland, audio flaws can become very distracting.
-Also, good cinematography and music are appreciated, but the creative moments take priority.
+At a commercial theater audio flaws can become very distracting.
+Also, good cinematography, visual effects, special effects, sound design and music are appreciated, but the creative moments take priority.
 Consequently, we’ve rejected beautiful films that weren’t that interesting and we’ve accepted Smartphone films that have impressive creative concepts.

 Yes you can, and many filmmakers do.
-It’s nice to get recognition for your film, at as many film festivals as possible.
-To win awards and advance your career in the industry is every filmmakers goal.
-Would you like a 20% discount on your submission fees to Withoutabox or FilmFreeway?
-Use the following link: https://info.filmfestivalcircuit.com/blog/promo-code
+It’s nice to get recognition for your submission, at as many live film festival events as possible.
+Take advantage of our 20% fee waiver code (LINK) and save money on submission fees to our events.